Once upon a time there was a baby dragon, only she didn’t know she was a dragon. She thought she was an ostrich.

 And so she did.

-Every so often a children's story comes knocking at the door of my heart and asks, like Pinocchio, to be made real.
-These stories ask to be written down, made into real words, so they can take on form and life in our world.
+Every so often a children's story comes knocking at the door of my heart and asks, like Pinocchio, to be made real, taking on form and life in our world.